oretoise/docs/_docs/comm-plans/comm-plans.md

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/js2506/slate){: .btn .fs-5 .mb-4 .mb-md-0 }

+---

 ## Getting started
 This is a collection of files, consisting of a Laravel installation, Python scripts, and current communication plan emails.
 It is designed to automate as much of the development process as possible.

 ### Dependencies

 * A webserver.
 I personally use a LAMP (Linux-Apache-PHP-MySQL) stack on a Dell 990 for this.
 It doesn't need anything powerful.
 * A text editor, with or without integrated Git support.
-I use VS Code.
+I use [VS Code](https://code.visualstudio.com/).
-* A development environment.
-I use Laragon on a Windows 10 host.
 * Some familiarity with Git if you wish to use it.

 ## Setup Guide